-In our new Manufacturing Disruption series, we highlight groundbreakers past and present who have made engineering breakthroughs in manufacturing.
+In our new Manufacturing Disruption series, we highlight groundbreakers past and present who have made scientific and engineering breakthroughs that affect manufacturing.

 Although many inventors see the realization of their hard work before their death, Henry Bessemer only saw the tip of the iceberg he helped create.